 Redefine Gaming Performance

-Make your game faster and more immersive than ever by overclocking1 RAM and Intel®-based DDR3/DDR4 memory.2 3
+Make your game faster and more immersive than ever by overclocking1 DDR4/DDR5 memory using Intel® Extreme Memory Profile technology.2 3

-Intel® Extreme Memory Profile (Intel® XMP) lets you overclock1 RAM and compatible DDR3/DDR4 memory to enhance the gaming features built into PCs with Intel® Core™ processor.
-Get that extra edge you need to dominate.1
+Intel® Extreme Memory Profile (Intel® XMP) lets you overclock1 compatible DDR4 /DDR5 memory modules to enhance the gaming features built into PCs with Intel® Core™ processors.1

 Enables preset or user-defined memory profiles that can be selected depending on usage model.
 For example, an aggressive, low-latency profile could be used during intense gaming, while the default memory setting can be used for everyday home computing, such as home office or web browsing.

 Enables memory module suppliers to program their own capabilities and provide unique value to end users.

 Enables end users to easily overclock1 their platforms by selecting the appropriate profile instead of adjusting individual parameters in BIOS.
 Reselecting the default profile resets the platform to default setting.

 Expert users can manually change specific SPD parameters in the BIOS and save the profiles (platform/BIOS specific).

 Intel XMP memory modules will first boot with the default JEDEC settings.
 This ensures the first boot is successful even if the system does not support overclocking.
 After the first fail-safe boot, Intel XMP profiles can be selected in BIOS and applied to all subsequent boots.

 Altering the frequency and/or voltage outside of Intel specifications may void the processor warranty.
 Examples: Overclocking and enabling Intel® XMP, which is a type of memory overclocking, and using it beyond the given specifications may void the processor warranty.